Guides

 A key component to your solar system is the battery.

-There are three different types to choose from: Lead-acid; Lithium-ion and the heavy metal free Saltwater batteries.
+There are three different types to choose from: Lead-acid.
+Lithium-ion and the heavy metal free Saltwater batteries.

-Among these three types of batteries, there are another three qualities to account for – cost, lifespan, and Depth of Discharge (DoD).
+Among these three types of batteries, there are another three qualities to account for: cost, lifespan, and Depth of Discharge (DoD).

-When it comes to cost, Lead-acid batteries are by far the cheapest, but that doesn’t guarantee value for money because they have a short lifespan and a poor DoD.
+On the cost side, Lead-acid batteries are by far the cheapest, but that doesn’t guarantee value for money because they have a short lifespan and a poor DoD.

-Conversely, Lithium-Ion batteries are rather pricy, yet they have the best lifespan of any energy storage option on the market; and the DoD is much better than in Lead acid products.
+Conversely, Lithium-Ion batteries are rather pricy, yet they have the best lifespan of any energy storage option on the market.
+And the DoD is much better than in Lead acid products.

-Both Lead and Lithium batteries might contain heavy metals which can leach into the earth and water, or contaminate the air at incinerators or landfill sites, meaning that you should dispose of them correctly, safely and at approved facilities – depending on the laws in your state.
+Both Lead and Lithium batteries might contain heavy metals which can leach into the earth and water, or contaminate the air at incinerators or landfill sites, meaning that you should dispose of them correctly, safely and at approved facilities, depending on the laws in your state.

 Saltwater batteries, on the other hand, contain no heavy metals like nickel-cadmium electrodes, and so are generally safe to dispose of with your recycling.

-The Saltwater battery is somewhere in between Lead and Lithium options, having an excellent DoD score, medium pricing and a decent lifespan – for the eco-conscious however, this could be the cream of the crop, ticking many boxes.
+The Saltwater battery is somewhere in between Lead and Lithium options, having an excellent DoD score, medium pricing and a decent lifespan.
+For the eco-conscious, however, this could be the cream of the crop, ticking many boxes.

 9. Installation Companies